Getting your Trinity Audio player ready... |

 The other half of the questions in each Verbal section are Reading Comprehension.
 Those questions include a couple of Critical Reasoning-style questions sometimes known as “Paragraph Argument” questions.

-The GMAT presents 1 Verbal Reasoning section that is 65 minutes long and contains 36 questions.
+In contrast, the GMAT presents 1 Verbal Reasoning section that is 45 minutes long and contains 23 questions.

-So, GRE Verbal gives you 9 fewer questions to answer in 24 fewer minutes.
-As a result, we have to work more quickly on GRE Verbal than on GRE Verbal: we have roughly 1.5 minutes per question on GRE Verbal and roughly 1 minute and 48 seconds per question on GMAT Verbal.
+So, GRE Verbal gives you 4 more questions to answer in 4 fewer minutes.
+As a result, you have to work more quickly on GRE Verbal than on GMAT Verbal.
+We have roughly 1.5 minutes per question on GRE Verbal and roughly 2 minutes per question on GMAT Verbal.

-Thus, I wouldn’t put much stock in the fact that, technically, you have less time to complete GRE Verbal questions.
-The more important factor will be which test’s Verbal questions you’re more skilled at answering.
+Don’t put much stock in the fact that, technically, you have less time to complete GRE Verbal questions.
+Note that the GRE’s vocabulary-based questions (Text Completion and Sentence Equivalence) questions can generally be answered more quickly than passage-focused questions.
+So, in this respect, we are comparing GRE apples to GMAT oranges in terms of average time per question.
+Thus, the more important factor will be which test’s Verbal questions you’re more skilled at answering.

 With that in mind, let’s look at how the various GRE and GMAT Verbal question types compare with each other.